gamma-410/jam/README.md

-# pySSG
+# jam
-Markdown -> HTML StaticSiteGenerator.
+markdown -> HTML StaticSiteGenerator.

 ## How to use
 - install